hamxiaoz/10x-developer/javascript.md

     - `Array.prototype.slice.call(arguments)`
 * Because of 'arguments', there is no function overloading.
 * `function.length` required params length
-* `Function.prototype.bind(thisArgs, args)` creates a new function that, when called, has its this keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.
+* `Function.prototype.bind(thisArgs, arg1, arg2...)` creates a new function that binds `this` and currying parameters.
   * so 'this' is always 'thisArgs'
   * use when in `setTimeout` callback to refer this, that's also why `=>` in ES6 don't need to bind anymore
 * `Funnction.prototype.apply(scope, paramsArr)` apply takes array as second args: **a**pply/**a**rray